 Michigan Laws on Service Dogs and Emotional Support Animals

-Michigan law and the ADA are similar; both sets of law offer broad protections to people with disabilities who use service animals to assist them, including:
+Michigan law and the ADA are similar in that both sets of law offer broad protections to people with disabilities who use service animals to assist them, including:

 • guide dogs who help people with visual impairments navigate safely